Flexibility of Attendance Policies

 As a part of the process, ODR staff will consult with course instructors to clarify issues related to essential academic requirements, available options for make-up work, and whether a requested accommodation would fundamentally alter the nature of a program, course, or activity.
 Based on those discussions, it is possible that a decision will be made that attendance modification would not be an appropriate accommodation for certain programs and/or courses because of their unique characteristics.
 Following the student’s discussion of courses with their Access Counselor for a given semester and consultation with all faculty, ODR will provide the student and faculty member with all attendance-related modification information for each course.

-ODR staff will determine whether a Modification to Course Attendance Policies is reasonable, including under what circumstances the accommodation should be used and the amount of flexibility necessary.
+ODR staff will determine whether a Flexibility to Course Attendance Policies is reasonable, including under what circumstances the accommodation should be used and the amount of flexibility necessary.
 The approved accommodation may vary based on the nature of the program and/or course.
 If it is determined that there are certain situations where the provision of the accommodation would not be reasonable, alternative accommodations will be considered and offered, if appropriate.

-Along with their Modification of Attendance Policy accommodation request, students should also provide any available documentation that indicates a history of disability diagnosis.
+Along with their Flexibility of Attendance Policy accommodation request, students should also provide any available documentation that indicates a history of disability diagnosis.
 This step may save you time later.
 Please note that students should not delay meeting with ODR out of concerns for not having the right paperwork.
 Each Access Counselor will discuss any specific third-party documentation needs during your meeting and steps you can take after the meeting.

-For students who have already completed their initial accommodation request meeting with ODR and have been approved for the Modification of Attendance Policy accommodation, first renew your academic accommodations for each semester via Accommodate.
+For students who have already completed their initial accommodation request meeting with ODR and have been approved for the Flexibility of Attendance Policy accommodation, first renew your academic accommodations for each semester via Accommodate.
 Once the semester accommodation request has been received by ODR, your Access Counselor will follow up with you and begin creating plans for your courses.

 It is very important that you initiate the process before or at the beginning of the semester.
 Do not wait until after you have already missed something.
 Until a plan is created, no accommodation is in place and the accommodation will not be retroactive to cover missed coursework.